 The chances of passing cancer to your child at birth are very low.
-Even having cancer while pregnant is a rare occurrence in itself — it only happens in about 1 of every 1,000 pregnancies.
+Even having cancer while pregnant is a rare occurrence in itself — it only happens in about

-Cancer can be spread to the placenta while your baby’s in the womb, but research finds this to be extremely rare.
+Cancer can be spread to the placenta while your baby’s in the womb, but research finds this to be